dFr3sh1/RealState_IA/README.md

 To achieve to this prediction I have tested several algorithms models from Scikit-Learn.
 The machine learning was trained trough supervised learning model with Linear regression and KnnRegression algorithms.

+The algorithm will analyse all categorial variables between the 15 neighbours with similar or close values to ouput a price.

 ### Technologies